-For DCR sensing, the process to compensate the DCR resistance variation takes several iterative steps.
-Figure 2 shows the DCR sensing method.
-Figure 8 shows the simplified model of the droop circuitry.
-The inductor DC current generates a DC voltage drop on the inductor DCR.
-Equation 8 gives this relationship intersil FN6388.3
+ISL6263D provides the option of using the inductor DCR for current sense.
+To maintain the current sense accuracy, an NTC compensation network is optional when using DCR sense.
+The process to compensate the DCR resistance variation takes several iterative steps.
+Figure 2 shows the DCR sense method.
+Figure 8 shows the simplified model of the current sense circuitry.
+The inductor DC current I_O generates a DC voltage drop on the inductor DCR.
+Equation 8 gives this relationship:

-$$V{DCR} = I_0 \cdot DCR$$ (EQ.
+$$V{DCR} = I_O \cdot DCR$$ (EQ.
 8)

 An R-C network senses the voltage across the inductor to get the inductor current information.
-R{NTCEQ} represents the NTC network consisting of $R{NTC},\,R{NTCS,\,and}\,R{NTCP}.$ The choice of R_S will be discussed in the next section.
+R_N represents the equivalent resistance of R_p and the optional NTC network consisting of R{NTC} and R{NTCS} .
+R_N is temperature T dependent and is given by Equation 9: